tducasse/go-instabot/README.md

    In a terminal, go to the folder where instabot.go is located, then execute :

-   `go run instabot.go`
+   `go run *.go`

-2. Build and install the script as a new command
+2. Build and install the script as a new command (Recommended)

    In a terminal, write :

-   `go install github.com/tducasse/go-instabot.go`
+   `go install github.com/tducasse/go-instabot`

    You now have the `go-instabot` command available from anywhere in your system.
 Just launch it in a terminal!

+## Options
+- -dev : Use this option to use the script in development mode : nothing will be done for real.
+You will need to put a config file in a 'local' folder.
+- -logs : Use this option to enable the logfile.
+The script will continue writing everything on the screen, but it will also write it in a .log file.
+- -nomail : Use this option to disable the email notifications.

 ## Tips
-- Each time you will run the script, it will create a log file, where everything will be recorded.
-  If you'd rather not have the logs and check everything directly in your terminal, there's actually an option for that.
-Run :

-  `go run instabot.go -nolog`

-  and it will only be printed on the screen.
 - If you want to launch a long session, and you're afraid of closing the terminal, I recommend using the command __screen__.
-- If you have a Raspberry Pi, a web server, or anything similar, you can run the script there (again, use screen).
+- If you have a Raspberry Pi, a web server, or anything similar, you can run the script on it (again, use screen).
 - To maximize your chances of getting new followers, don't spam!
 If you follow too many people, you will become irrelevant.

   Also, try to use hashtags related to your own account : if you are a portrait photographer and you suddenly start following a thousand #cats related accounts, I doubt it will bring you back a thousand new followers...